 1. All-purpose cleaner for diaper changing tables & pails

-Use Thieves Household Cleaner or add a few drops of Thieves in a small spray bottle with water and spray areas to disinfect and kill germs.
+Use a few drops of Lemon oil in a small spray bottle with water and spray areas to naturally clean.

 2. Baby oil

 3. Baby powder

-Mix 2 tbsp of cornstarch with a few drops of Lavender or Gentle Baby.
+Mix 2 tbsp of arrowroot powder with a few drops of Lavender oil.
 Stir together and store in an airtight container to use as needed.

 4. Cleaning wipes